opentelekomcloud-docs/cloud-backup-recovery/umn/source/service_overview/what_is_cbr.rst

    +------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------+-------------------------------------------------------------------------------------------------------------------------------+

 You can also use the two backup options together if needed.
 For example, you can associate resources with a vault and apply a backup policy to the vault to execute periodic backup for all the resources in the vault.
 Additionally, you can perform a one-off backup for the most important resources to enhance data security. :ref:`Figure 2 <cbr_01_0002__fig190314191275>` shows the use of the two backup options.

+Theoretically, you can create as many backups for a resource as needed.
+This number is not limited.

 .. _cbr_01_0002__fig190314191275: